 Can I Buy a House With No Down Payment in California?

 Yes, you can.
 If you’re buying a house that meets the mortgage requirements of the United States Department of Agriculture (USDA), you can buy a house with no down payment.

 What Is the Minimum Down Payment in California?

 Depending on the loan type, a USDA loan requires zero down payment.
 A VA loan requires 1.25-2.4%, an FHA loan requires a 3.5% down payment.

-Buying a home in California requires less down payment than you might think.
+Whether you choose to settle in areas like Altadena, Azusa, Alhambra, Glendora or Covina, buying a home in California requires less down payment than you might think.
 Also, depending on your job category, there are various programs to help out with the down payment.
 Discuss with your CA Flat Fee realtor to choose one that works great for you.